PySimpleSQL/pysimplesql/README.md

     "fkBook" INTEGER,
     "startPage" INTEGER,
     -- SECRET SAUCE BELOW!
-If you have foreign key constraints set on the database, -- then PySimpleSQL will pick them up!
+If you have foreign key constraints set on the database, -- then pysimplesql will pick them up!
     -- note: ON UPDATE CASCADE only needed if you want automatic GUI refreshing -- (i.e. not every constraint needs them, like fields that will populate comboboxes for example) FOREIGN KEY(fkBook) REFERENCES Book(pkBook) ON UPDATE CASCADE